pratik-maity/non-tech-portfolio/README.md

 # open index.html or enable Pages in repo settings
 ```

-### Update links
-Search for `google.com` → replace with your Writera live link
-Search for `github.com` → replace with your Writera repo link
-Search for `patrick@example.com` → replace with your email

 ---
 Built with focus on clarity, impact, and execution — not tech stack.